vercel/next.js/errors/middleware-upgrade-guide.md

 ### Explanation

 Previously, you could create a `_middleware.ts` file under the `pages` directory at any level.
 Middleware execution was based on the file path where it was created.
-Beta customers found this route matching confusing.
-For example:

-- Middleware in `pages/dashboard/_middleware.ts`
-- Middleware in `pages/dashboard/users/_middleware.ts`
-- A request to `/dashboard/users/*` **would match both.**

-Based on customer feedback, we have replaced this API with a single root Middleware.
+Based on customer feedback, we have replaced this API with a single root Middleware, which provides the following improvements:

+- **Faster execution with lower latency**: With nested Middleware, a single request could invoke multiple Middleware functions.
+A single Middleware means a single function execution, which is more efficient.
+- **Less expensive**: Middleware usage is billed per invocation.
+Using nested Middleware, a single request could invoke multiple Middleware functions, meaning multiple Middleware charges per request.
+A single Middleware means a single invocation per request and is more cost effective.
+- **Middleware can conveniently filter on things besides routes**: With nested Middleware, the Middleware files were located in the `pages` directory and Middleware was executed based on request paths.
+By moving to a single root Middleware, you can still execute code based on request paths, but you can now more conveniently execute Middleware based on other conditions, like `cookies` or the presence of a request header.
+- **Deterministic execution ordering**: With nested Middleware, a single request could match multiple Middleware functions.
+For example, a request to `/dashboard/users/*` would invoke Middleware defined in both `/dashboard/users/_middleware.ts` and `/dashboard/_middleware.js`.
+However, the execution order is difficult to reason about.
+Moving to a single, root Middleware more explicitly defines execution order.
+- **Supports Next.js Layouts (RFC)**: Moving to a single, root Middleware helps support the new [Layouts (RFC) in Next.js](https://nextjs.org/blog/layouts-rfc).

 ### How to upgrade